Triyuginarayan Temple: Legend

 According to Hindu dharma, goddess Parvati was daughter of Himavat or Himavan – the personification of the Himalayas.
 She was the rebirth of Sati, the first wife of Shiva – who sacrificed her life when her father insulted Shiva.
 Parvati initially tried to allure Shiva by her beauty, but failed.
 Finally, she won Shiva by practising rigorous penance at Gauri Kund, which is 5 km away from Triyuginarayan.
 Pilgrims visiting Triyuginaryan temple also visit the Gauri Kund temple, dedicated to Parvati, which is the base camp for trek to Kedarnath Temple.
-Mythology states that Shiva proposed to Parvati at Guptakashi, before they got married in the small Triyuginarayan village at the confluence of Mandakini and Sone-Ganga rivers.
+Shivpuran states that Shiva proposed to Parvati at Guptakashi, before they got married in the small Triyuginarayan village at the confluence of Mandakini and Sone-Ganga rivers.

 Triyuginarayan is believed to be the capital of Himavat.
 It was the venue of the celestial marriage of Shiva and Parvati, during the Satya Yuga, witnessed in the presence of the holy fire that still burns eternally in front of the temple in a Havana-kund or Agni-kund, a four-cornered fireplace on the ground.
 Vishnu formalised the wedding and acted as Parvati's brother in the ceremonies, while the creator-god Brahma acted as the priest of the wedding, that was witnessed by all the sages of the times.
 The exact location of the wedding is marked by a stone called Brahma Shila, in front of the temple.
 The greatness of this place is also recorded in a sthala-purana (a scripture specific to a pilgrimage centre).
 According to the scripture, pilgrims who visit this temple consider the ashes from the burning fire as holy and carry it with them.
 It is also believed that ashes from this fire are supposed to promote conjugal bliss.
 Before the marriage ceremony, there were no people who witnessed the incident, the gods are believed to have taken bath in four kunds or small ponds namely, Rudra-kund, Vishnu-kund and Brahma-kund.
 The inflow into the three kunds is from the Saraswati-kund, which – according to legend – originated from Vishnu's navel.
 Hence, the water of these kunds is considered to cure infertility.
 The ashes from Havana-kund are supposed to promote conjugal bliss.